 Back to the BSBD Account, it is the perfect choice for those who do not want higher transactions but better facilities at almost no charges.
 Most account holders have Misconceptions about BSBD Accounts, such as All Transactions Are free and Charges Are Always Justified.

-It is important to understand that only a limited number of transactions are free Exceeding this limit can lead to charges, and if you get any unknown or incorrect charges.
+It is important to understand that only a limited number of transactions are free.
+Exceeding this limit can lead to charges, and if you receive any unknown or incorrect charges.
 First, Review Your Bank Statement, then Contact Your Bank to solve the issue.
-Still not solved, File a Complaint at RBI’s official website.
+Still not solved, file a Complaint at the RBI’s official website.

 Banks cut some services they offer free to enable them to recover their operating expenses.
 Exceeding the free transactions and withdrawal limit triggers the BSBD WDL Txn fee.